JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Customer, but the value can be changed if necessary.

 .. image:: argentina/changing-journal-document-type.png
-   :align: center
    :alt: Changing journal and document type.

-The :guilabel:`Document Number` field needs to be registered manually and the format will be validated automatically.
-However, in case the format is invalid, a user error will be displayed indicating the correct format that is expected.
+The :guilabel:`Document Number` field needs to be registered manually, and the format is validated automatically.
+However, in case the format is invalid, a user error is displayed indicating the correct format that is expected.

 .. image:: argentina/vendor-bill-document-number.png
-   :align: center
    :alt: Vendor bill document number.

-The vendor bill number is structured in the same way as the customer invoices, excepted that the document sequence is entered by the user using the following format: *Document Prefix - Letter - Document Number*.
+The vendor bill number is structured in the same way as the customer invoices, excepted that the document sequence is entered using the following format: *Document Prefix - Letter - Document Number*.

 Validate vendor bill number in AFIP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~